FAQs Regarding SUSE's Support Offerings and Policies

 A CID, or Contact ID number, is the number given to you by SUSE when you are entitled to support.
 This number is your unique identifier within our support center database and allows you access to SUSE support on the internet and/or via the telephone.
 All of your accounts, agreements and entitlements with SUSE support should be tied to this one CID number.

-Can I use someone else's CID to register a service request?
+Can I use someone else's CID to register an incident?

 No. CIDs are to be used only by the person to whom they are assigned.